 - Cocaine Addiction Treatment - A powerfully addictive stimulant that increases the levels of dopamine in the brain.

 - Benzodiazepines Treatment - Tranquilizer-type drugs that create feelings of calmness, relax the muscles, and sedate patients.

 With many of the substances above, quitting on your own is difficult, if not impossible.
 You may need medication-assisted treatment (MAT) to help you get through withdrawal, which is one of the many services we offer at Atlanta Treatment LLC.

 As a drug rehab center in Marietta, Georgia, Atlanta Treatment LLC offers a partial hospitalization program (PHP), an intensive outpatient program (IOP), and a night outpatient treatment program.
 We understand that many people cannot put their lives on hold while they are struggling with addiction, so we have options that work for everyone.
 Our night outpatient program is especially popular because it allows people to work during the day and recover at night.

 Click here to learn more about our programs.

 Why Choose Us?

-Further, Metro Atlanta Treatment operates on the CORE values of Connection, Open-Mindedness, Revitalization, and Education.
+Further, Atlanta Treatment LLC operates on the CORE values of Connection, Open-Mindedness, Revitalization, and Education.